 - Offering fewer tasks.

-- Granting a different position in the firm temporarily or permanently depends on the situation.
+- Granting a different position in the firm temporarily or permanently, depending on the situation.

-- Allowing the employee to progressively come back to work.
+- Allowing the employee to gradually come back to work.

 - Be comfortable with asking for help.

 - Take in constructive criticism without letting it get to you negatively.

 - Use tactics or methods that will help you improve your work skills.

 In some circumstances, a brain injury victim may come to work with a negative mindset.
 They will assume that they will not do a good job at their tasks due to their brain injury affecting their performance.
 Instead of focusing on this, it is better to keep a positive mindset.
 Continuously having low expectations of yourself will only lead to bad outcomes.
 Try to overcome your doubts.

 You are not required to get into full details regarding your brain injury to your employer.
 However, you should talk about your health if it puts others at risk.
 Here are some ideas on how you could speak to your employer.

 - Keep track of your sick pay entitlement.
 If you have any questions you would like to ask your employer, feel free to do so.